Wezy18/Willow-Creek-Wildlife-Park/README.md

 This project was built to:

-- Practice structuring multi-page HTML projects
+- Practice structuring a multi-page HTML website
-- Showcase layout and navigation skills
+- Strengthen layout, navigation, and design skills
-- Demonstrate responsive and semantic design
+- Demonstrate responsive and semantic front-end development principles

-It serves as both a learning project and a portfolio example of foundational front-end development skills.
+It serves as both a hands-on learning experience and a portfolio example showcasing foundational front-end skills.

+## Future Improvements

+Potential enhancements for future development include:

+- Adding JavaScript for interactive features (form validation, dynamic navigation, modal popups)
+- Improving mobile responsiveness with media queries
+- Implementing accessibility improvements (ARIA labels, improved contrast, keyboard navigation)
+- Converting the site into a dynamic application using a backend framework
+- Adding a database to store visitor registration data
+- Enhancing the interactive park map with hover effects and animations
+-
 ## Notes

-There is no backend — all interactions are static.
+- This project does not include backend functionality; all interactions are static.

-You can use this as a starting point to add JavaScript or other enhancements.
+- The site can be expanded by integrating JavaScript or server-side features.

-Images and assets should be kept in project folders using relative paths.
+- Images and assets should be organized within project folders using relative paths.

 ## License

 This project is available for educational and personal use.
-Feel free to fork and modify it!
+You’re welcome to fork, adapt, and build upon it.